markusfalk/git-workflow/README.md

 * master
 * development
-* test
+* test branches: can be named after your test-servers (e.g.: test-integration-server, test-pre-production-server)
-* Release Branches: the are named after their release.
-Just like the corresponding tag (v.1.1.2)
+* release branches: the are named after their release.
+Just like the corresponding tag (e.g.: v.1.1.2)

 ### Tags and Releases